 Provenance: Ex: Ralph Finch Collection, American Glass Gallery

 The balls were patented by Capt.
-Adam H. Bogardus in 1877 and were likely made by many glasshouses both in the United States and in England.
+Adam H. Bogardus in 1877 and was likely made by many glass houses both in the United States and in England.
 It is quite possible that Bogardus obtained the quilted diamond pattern idea from England.
 This pattern helped the ball break when struck as opposed to a smooth glass deflecting the shot.
 Among the reasons to collect Bogardus target balls is the wide range of colors these balls can be found in.

 See Virtual Museum example of Lot 638 ‘Bogardus 8’ in a very light, almost colorless tone in the base, with some streaks of light amethyst swirled through the body, and a band of light yellow swirled from the neck.

 See Virtual Museum example of Lot 642 ‘Bogardus 8’ in a gorgeous, medium-to-deep Prussian, or midnight blue, with a band of deep puce striations swirled through the lower half.